turtle96/taskell/docs/AboutUs.md

 As a Code Integrator, I will
 * Make sure code works well when integrating a new feature to system (by liaising with those in-charge of Documentation, Code Quality and Testing)
 * Make sure any new code follows software design principles for easier maintenance
-* Look after the Github repo
+* Look after the Github repository
 * Ensure that branches and PRs are well-labeled and specific for easier tracking
 <br>